home-assistant/home-assistant.io/source/_components/media_player.firetv.markdown

 ---
 layout: page
-title: "Fire TV"
+title: "Android TV"
 description: "Instructions on how to integrate Android TV and Fire TV devices into Home Assistant."
 date: 2015-10-23 18:00
 sidebar: true
 comments: false
 sharing: true
 footer: true
-logo: firetv.png
+logo: androidtv.png
 ha_category: Media Player
 ha_release: 0.7.6
 ha_iot_class: "Local Polling"
 ---

-The `firetv` platform allows you to control an Android TV device or [Amazon Fire TV](https://www.amazon.com/b/?node=8521791011) device.
+The `androidtv` platform allows you to control an Android TV device or [Amazon Fire TV](https://www.amazon.com/b/?node=8521791011) device.

-Steps to configure your Amazon Fire TV with Home Assistant:
+To setup your device, you will need to find its IP address and enable ADB debugging.
+For Android TV devices, please consult the documentation for your device.

+For Fire TV devices, the instructions are as follows:

 - Turn on ADB Debugging on your Amazon Fire TV:
   - From the main (Launcher) screen, select Settings.
   - Select System > Developer Options.
   - Select ADB Debugging.
-- Find Amazon Fire TV device IP:
+- Find Amazon Fire TV device IP address:
   - From the main (Launcher) screen, select Settings.
   - Select System > About > Network.

-For Android TV devices, you will need to enable ADB debugging.
-Please consult the documentation for your device.

 ## {% linkable_title Configuration %}